 Figure 5.5.9-1: QoS monitoring procedure

-1. The AF subscribes to or unsubscribes from the QoS monitoring notification from the PCF via the NEF.
+1. The AF may subscribe to or unsubscribe from the QoS monitoring notification from the PCF via the NEF.
 The AF may subscribe to the notification of packet delay measurements, congestion and/or data rate monitoring QoS measurements performed by the UPF and/or packet delay variation and/or round-trip time delays over two QoS flows QoS measurements performed by the PCF.

 To create a subscription to the QoS monitoring information, the AF invokes the Nnef_AFsessionWithQoS_Create service operation to the NEF by sending the HTTP POST request to the "AS Session with Required QoS Subscriptions" resource.
 If the feature "ExposureToEAS" is supported, the AF may request the direct event notification from the UPF.